 Pro Tip :-

-#Use SCAMPER framework for creative ideas - Substitute, Combine, Adapt, Modify/Magnify/Minimize, Purpose/Put to another use, Eliminate and Rearrange/Reverse
+Substitute, Combine, Adapt, Modify/Magnify/Minimize, Purpose/Put to another use, Eliminate and Rearrange/Reverse

 #Companies like Google love to hear moonshot ideas.
 Keep yourself upto date on new technologies